isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/ad-insertion-about/android-3.0-ad-resolving-client-live-linear.md

 uuid: 722569f2-d260-4fcc-b6b9-01d86aa00e28
 ---

-# Resolve and insert Live/linear ad{#resolve-and-insert-live-linear-ad}
+# Resolve and insert Live/linear ad {#resolve-and-insert-live-linear-ad}

 For live/linear content, TVSDK replaces a chunk of the main stream content with an ad break of the same duration, so that the timeline duration remains the same.